Thyssenkrupp: New battleground over German industrial jobs – DW – 12/11/2024

 Meanwhile, German labor unions, especially the powerful IG Metall metalworkers' union, are gearing up for a long battle to save threatened jobs.

-Frank Patzelt, a rolling-mill worker and union member at TKSE in Bochum, says that while some colleagues feel hopeless, many are ready to fight.
+Frank Patzelt, a rolling mill worker and union member at TKSE in Bochum, said that while some colleagues feel hopeless, many are ready to fight.

 "If we stick together, we can push for a better outcome for ourselves," he told DW.